kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ### Estimating energy yield

 In this step we determine both the **potential** and **actual** (based on segmentation bitmaps) energy yield for each building of interest.

-The potential yield is the maximal yield which is available from the solar radiation whereas the actual yield is the energy yield which is harnessed by the installed solar panels.
+The potential yield is the total yield which is available on the roof from the solar radiation whereas the actual yield is the energy yield which is harnessed by the installed solar panels.

 Similar to the aerial images, we can open the radiant exposure bitmaps (i.e. `.tif`) with [rasterio](https://rasterio.readthedocs.io/en/stable/) and extract parts of the bitmap as `numpy` arrays.